igponce/Azure-DP-100-Data-Scientist-Study-Guide/src/chapter_1.md

-# Chapter 1: Define and prepare the developmen environment
+# Chapter 1: Define and prepare the development environment

 ## Certification Objectives covered